tarasmatsyk/tarasmatsyk.com/content/posts/1-how-to-start-a-blog-in-2-hours.md

 - adding contact me / about me / email subscription buttons
 - being able to modify structure, theme, add any feature you want to (at least it's fun)
-- being able to work on SEO, not all blogging engine provide you with a good search optimization for you username and, sorry, I a not sharing my google traffic
+- being able to work on SEO, not all blogging engine provide you with a good search optimization for your username and, sorry, I a not sharing my google traffic
-- you control advertising (or absence of it, ADs are the cancer of 21th century and everyone tries to avoid it)
+- you control advertising (or absence of it, ADs are the cancer of 21st century and everyone tries to avoid it)
 - custom domain and direct links to only your content
 - and tons of other reasons you can think of